howonlee/mertonon/docs/v0_11_roadmap.md

 - [x] Gantt essay mertonon instance work - just do the weights
 - [x] Gantt essay mertonon instance - put some usage in, get the backprop stuff
-- [ ] Get the grad thing to say it's OK if the validations work
 - [ ] Gantt essay first draft
 - [ ] Test for the stack push and pop
 - [ ] Update usage docs - do the gifs again, but slowly